skoval/TAworkshop/chapter3.md

 ## Multiple Imputation

-Conduct a multiple imputation for the variables in the `atp_players` dataset and then fit get a pooled estimate for the height by country.
+Conduct a multiple imputation for the variables in the `atp_players` dataset and get a pooled estimate for average heights by country.

 *** =instructions
 - Assume that the `atp_players` dataset is available
-- Use `mice` with 5 imputed datasets and defaults otherwise
+- Use `mice` with 3 imputed datasets and defaults otherwise
 - Use `lm.mids` to estimate height by country
 - Save the pooled linear model as the object `pooled_height`